Process recurring UK payments

 Merchant reference requirements

 The MerchantReference field is mandatory and must be unique for each mandate.
-It must adhere to the following Bankers' Automated Clearing Service (BACS) rules:
+It must adhere to the following BACS (Bankers' Automated Clearing Service) rules:

-The Data Dictionary (DDIC) must not be used in the first four characters.
-This is reserved for Payment Service Provider (PSP) use.
+- The Data Dictionary (DDIC) codes must not be used in the first four characters (reserved for PSP use).

-It must be left-justified within Field 10 of the DDI and Direct Debit record. the first character must be in position one.
+- It must be left-justified within Field 10 of the DDI record.

-It must be unique for the Service User Number (SUN) to ensure the paying PSP can accurately match the Direct Debit to the correct mandate.
+- It must be unique for the Service User Number (SUN).

-You must include the payment schedule in the metadata object within the
+- You must include the payment schedule in the metadata.

 The following are the requirements for fixed, predictable subscription payments: